PierreMarza/pierremarza.github.io/_teaching/1_teaching_tp2.markdown

 ```

 ### Optimizing our DQN
-You must now fill in the function taht takes care of optimizing the network.
+You must now fill in the function that takes care of optimizing the network.
 ```python
 def optimize_model():
     if len(memory) < BATCH_SIZE: